 Mix the cards up and ask the student to place them in the correct order and ask questions (for example, what is going to happen next, what happens before).
 Then ask the student to self-assess by turning the cards face down and checking that the numbers are in the right order.
 Ask the student to explain what is happening in each card and retell the events without the help of cards.

 Children always enjoy put sequence into an act.

 Small group activity: Divide children into two groups.
-Give one set of sequencing cards to each, ask them to place them in the right order and act it out without saying what’s on it for the other group to guess.
+Give one set of sequencing cards to each, ask them to place them in the right order, and act it out without saying what’s on it for the other group to guess.

-There is a straightforward way to make story sequencing cards.
+There is a simple way to make story sequencing cards.
 We like to reuse and often find amazing books in second-hand stores.
 Once children lose interest in a book, we generally donate it back, or I use illustrations for storytelling.
-Children place cards in the order events take place in the book and narrate it to each other or me.
+Children place cards in the order of events that take place in the book and narrate it to each other or me.
 Here is an example of a Christmas story:

 This is a free printable you can download from my Resource Library: